mirrorwitch/moon-phases/README.md

 ===========

 Command-line application to show the moon phase for a given date and time, as a text string, emoji, or numeric value.
+It can also show the moon sign.

 Designed to be fast, for use in window manager bars, shell prompts and the like.
 (On a raspberry pi 4, latency has been under 10ms for all modes; on a modern